 Fraternities and Sororities must be formally acknowledged by their respective national organization, Villanova University and the Interfraternity Council/Pan-Hellenic Society as a legitimately functioning body in order to be considered a recognized student organization.
-Non-recognized fraternities/ sororities may not organize or sponsor any event or activity that promotes or gives the impression or appearance that the non-recognized fraternity/sorority is a legitimate organization.
+Non-recognized fraternities/ sororities may not organize or sponsor any event or activity that promotes or gives the impression or appearance that the non- recognized fraternity/sorority is a legitimate organization.
 Moreover, these non-recognized groups may not advertise, post, publish, solicit, rush, pledge, fund raise or assembly on campus.
 Such activities will be viewed as violations of University regulations and those students engaging in this activity will be held accountable.
-Students intending to join a Greek fraternity or sorority should contact the Office of Fraternity and Sorority Life to ensure that this fraternity/sorority is in good disciplinary standing.
+Students intending to join a Greek fraternity/sorority is in good disciplinary standing.
 Fraternities and Sororities must provide the University with a certificate of insurance evidencing the liability coverage their national organization has in place covering the chapter, naming Villanova University as additional insured.